Umer786277/TO_DO_APP/README.md

 4. **Delete Tasks:** Completed a task or decided it's no longer necessary?
 Django-Do allows users to delete tasks from their to-do list effortlessly.
 With the option to delete tasks individually or in bulk, users can keep their task list organized and clutter-free.

-5. **Search and Filter:** Finding specific tasks is a breeze with Django-Do's powerful search and filter functionality.
-Users can search for tasks by keyword or filter tasks based on criteria such as priority, due date, or category, helping them locate the tasks they need quickly and efficiently.

-6. **User Authentication:** Django-Do prioritizes security by implementing user authentication, ensuring that only authorized users can access and manage their to-do lists.
-Each user has their own personalized experience, with their tasks securely stored and accessible only to them.

 7. **Responsive Design:** Whether you're accessing Django-Do on a desktop, tablet, or smartphone, you can enjoy a seamless experience thanks to its responsive design.
 The application adapts to different screen sizes and devices, ensuring optimal usability and accessibility.